-2. Noam Chomsky’s “Deterring Democracy” – He may be slipping now, judging by the friends he keeps (Amy Goodman, class traitor), and by his failure to grasp the Syrian catastrophe.
+2. Noam Chomsky’s “Deterring Democracy” – He may be slipping now, judging by his failure to grasp the Syrian catastrophe.
 In an article I found by Norman Finkelstein, Noam states that he doesn’t think the U.S. and Israel are after Assad!
 “Israel has done nothing to indicate that it is trying to bring down the Assad regime.
 There are growing claims that the West intends to supply the opposition with arms.
 I believe this is quite misleading.
 The fact of the matter is that were the United States and Israel interested in bringing down the Syrian regime there is a whole package of measures they could take before they came to the arms-supply option.”
 But, putting that aside, few have explained so much about so much.

 3. Naomi Klein’s “The Shock Doctrine – The Rise Of Disaster Capitalism” – I recommend this book, despite Naomi’s hate-on for God and the Christian Bible, which, in her later (otherwise excellent) book, “This Changes Everything – Capitalism vs. The Climate,” she blames for all of the world’s woes.
 Good move Naomi!